Main Projects

 Frst Venture Partner

-Helping seed-stage founders in SF
+Helping seed-stage founders in SF and around the world

 After years of being on the founder side of the table, I figured it was time to see what it's like from the other side.
 Frst is a seed-stage fund with roots in Paris and a growing presence in SF, so it felt like a natural fit.